omikader/facial-recognition/README.md

   * Bayesian Classification after LDA
   * K-Nearest Neighbors Classification after LDA

 Each script can be run its entirety, or run one section at a time to observe and analyze the results for the given section.
 All input data can be found in the [data](data/) directory in the form of `.mat` files.
+For any help or clarification, please review the help text to understand how each of the functions are meant to be used.